mwat56/Nele/README.md

 The articles you write are then available on the net as _web-pages_.

 It is not, however, a discussion platform.
-It's supposed to be used as a publication platform, not some kind of _social media_.
+It's supposed to be used as a publication platform, not some kind of _social media_ (where people thrive on insulting each other).
 So I intentionally didn't bother with comments or discussion threading.

 ## Features